ramamoorthyluxman/bpc/README.md

 When you build a new image you rerun this test.

 **At the moment the published tester is not available.
-You will have to build it locally see below in Development to build `ibpc:tester` and pass `--tester-image ibpc:tester` as additional arguments.
+You will have to build it locally see below in Development to build `bpc_tester:latest` and pass `--tester-image bpc_tester:latest` as additional arguments.
-The default is `ghcr.io/opencv/bpc/estimator-tester:latest` but that's currently unavailable.
+The default is `ghcr.io/opencv/bpc/bpc_tester:latest` but that's currently unavailable.

 ```
 bpc test <POSE_ESTIMATOR_DOCKER_TAG> ipd